atefkbenothman/strava-cli/readme.txt

 todo:
 [ ] write tests
-[ ] split classes in api.py into their own files
+[ ] refactor Printer class. init should not take activities, print function should take activities [x] split classes in api.py into their own files
-[ ] refactor at same time